 Ever wondered why?

 I mean, Gillette might be old, but it’s certainly not the oldest.
-Nor do their razor quality triumphs every brand.
+Nor does their razor quality triumph over every other brand.
 Still, Gillette holds the status of one of the top razor sellers, and many associate it with a man-shaving razor.

 The reason for Gillette’s popularity is rather simple.
-The company merely has an excellent marketing team who know how to reach their target market.
+The company merely has an excellent marketing team who knows how to reach their target market.